bewt85/mayfly/README.md

 ## TODO

-- When a container starts up an ambasador should register it as a new backend in HAProxy
-  - Update configure\_haproxy to use confd
 - Given an environement configuration file:
   - Create frontend configuration for the environement
   - Check that backend config is in place